About Us

 Aura Villamil-Rubin, PhD

-Licensed Clinical Psychologist | Autism & Developmental Disabilities Specialist | Offers Spanish-Speaking Services
+Licensed Clinical and Educational Psychologist | Autism & Developmental Disabilities Specialist | Psychological Testing| Offers Spanish-Speaking Services

 Dr. Aura Villamil-Rubin is a seasoned licensed clinical psychologist specializing in psychological evaluations and therapy for children, adolescents, and adults.
 She is known for providing culturally sensitive, neurodiversity-affirming care to diverse families throughout Arizona communities.